-We are entitled to receive milestone payments of \$2.0 million per country upon reimbursement approval, if any, for RCC in each of France, Germany, Italy, Spain and the United Kingdom, and an additional \$2.0 million for the grant of marketing approval, if any, in three of the following five countries: Argentina, Australia, Brazil, South Africa and Venezuela.
-In February 2018, EUSA obtained reimbursement approval from the NICE in the United Kingdom in first line RCC.
-Accordingly, we earned a \$2.0 million milestone payment that was received from EUSA in March 2018.
-We are also eligible to receive a payment of \$2.0 million in connection with a filing by EUSA with the EMA for marketing approval, if any, for tivozanib for the treatment of each of up to three additional indications and \$5.0 million per indication in connection with the EMA's grant of marketing approval for each of up to three additional indications, as well as up to \$335.0 million upon EUSA's achievement of certain sales thresholds.
+We are entitled to receive milestone payments of \$2.0 million per country upon reimbursement approval, if any, for RCC in each of France, Germany, Italy, Spain and the United Kingdom, which we refer to collectively as the EU5, and an additional \$2.0 million for the grant of marketing approval for RCC, if any, in three of the licensed countries outside of the EU, as mutually agreed by the parties.
+In February 2018 and in November 2018, EUSA obtained reimbursement approval from the NICE in the United Kingdom and the GKV-SV in Germany, respectively, for the first-line treatment of RCC.
+Accordingly, we earned a \$2.0 million milestone payment with respect to the reimbursement approval in the United Kingdom that was received from EUSA in March 2018 and a \$2.0 million milestone payment with respect to the reimbursement approval in Germany that was received from EUSA in December 2018.
+We are also eligible to receive a payment of \$2.0 million per indication in connection with a filing by EUSA with the EMA for marketing approval, if any, for tivozanib for the treatment of each of up to three additional indications and \$5.0 million per indication in connection with the EMA's grant of marketing approval for each of up to three additional indications and \$5.0 million upon EUSA's achievement of certain sales thresholds.
 Upon commercialization, we are eligible to receive tiered double-digit royalties on net sales, if any, of licensed products in its licensed territories ranging from a low double digit up to mid-twenty percent depending on the level of annual net sales.
 In November 2017, we began earning sales royalties upon EUSA's commencement of the first commercial launch of tivozanib (FOTIVDA) with the initiation of product sales in Germany.
+The commercial launch expanded to the United Kingdom following the reimbursement approval by the NICE in February 2018.
+In addition, EUSA has launched FOTIVDA in several non-EU5 European countries and is working toward launching FOTIVDA in additional European territories.
+We recognized

-The research and development reimbursement payments under the EUSA license agreement are not subject to the 30% sublicensing fee to KHK, subject to certain limitations.
-We would, however, owe KHK 30% of other, non-research and development payments we may receive from EUSA pursuant to our license agreement, including EU reimbursement approval milestones in up to five specified EU countries, EU marketing approvals for up to three additional indications beyond RCC, marketing approvals in up to three specified licensed territories outside of the EU, sales-based milestones and royalties, as set forth above.
-The \$2.0 million milestone we earned in February 2018 upon EUSA's reimbursement approval from the NICE in the UK in first line RCC is subject to the 30% KHK sub-license fee, or \$0.6 million.
+The research and development reimbursement payments under the EUSA Agreement are not subject to the 30% sublicensing payment payable to KHK, subject to certain limitations.
+We would, however, owe KHK 30% of other, non-research and development payments we may receive from EUSA pursuant to the EUSA Agreement, including any reimbursement approvals for RCC in the EU5, marketing approvals for RCC in three specified non-EU licensed territories, EU marketing approval filings and corresponding marketing approvals by the EMA for up to three additional indications beyond RCC, and sales-based milestones and royalties, as set forth above.
+The \$2.0 million milestone payments we earned in each of February 2018 and November 2018 upon EUSA's reimbursement approval for FOTIVDA in the United Kingdom and in Germany, respectively, were subject to the 30% KHK sublicense fee, or \$0.6 million, each.
+We paid the sublicense fees for EUSA's reimbursement approvals in the United Kingdom and Germany in April 2018 and in January 2019, respectively.